dsnet/udptunnel/README.md

 }
 ```

-The `NetworkAddress` of `0.0.0.0` indicates that the daemon is operating in
+The `NetworkAddress` with a host of `0.0.0.0` indicates that the daemon is
-server mode.
+operating in server mode.

 Create a client configuration file: